HankRobot/NEMRFID/README.md

 2. Folder nem message contains code for receiving and sending message via NEM Blockchain
 3. Folder nem multisignature contains code for multisignature account transactions, still in development.
 4. Folder node_modules should not be touched as it contains js libraries.
-5. Folder RFID_Config is to test whether RFID is working or not.
-6. Folder RFIDRead reads the ID of a card and serial writes it out to another Arduino due to insufficient pins for RFID + LoRa Configuration.
+5. Folder RFIDRead reads the ID of a card and serial writes it out to another Arduino due to insufficient pins for RFID + LoRa Configuration.
-7. Folder SerialRead reads serial from another arduino and attempts to send a LoRa message to Raspberry Pi.
+6. Folder SerialRead reads serial from another arduino and attempts to send a LoRa message to Raspberry Pi.
-8. Folder SerialSend is a default testing code that sends static strings to another arduino.
-9. Folder server is for default testing between Folder client.
+7. Folder server is for default testing between Folder client.
-10. Folder testclient and testserver is for default testing as well.
-11. main.py, the main code to be run on the raspberry pi.
+8. main.py, the main code to be run on the raspberry pi.
-12. transfer.js, executed by main.py via shell to transfer mosaics to the blockchain.
+9. transfer.js, executed by main.py via shell to transfer mosaics to the blockchain.

 # Getting Started
 1. Download the zip code of this file, then extract it.